arogozhnikov/arogozhnikov.github.io/_posts/2023-08-20-optical-pooled-screens.markdown

 Great question!
-A number of whole-genome pooled screens have been conducted, as well as for cell painting.
+A number of whole-genome pooled screens have been conducted, arrayed whole-genome screens were run with cell painting.
 Recursion, who pioneered adoption of Cell Painting, [scaled it](https://www.recursion.com/operating-system) to 2 million wells a week.
 Why would you wish for _even more_?